MicrosoftDocs/learn/learn-pr/azure/cna-set-up-azure-ad-use-scale/includes/7-exercise-integrate-next.js-web-app-azure-ad.md

-This exercise takes you through the process of configuring a simple Next.js-based application that uses Azure AD authentication to access an inventory database hosted by Azure Database for PostgreSQL in the single server deployment model.
+This exercise takes you through the process of configuring a simple Next.js-based application that integrates with Azure AD.

 In this exercise, you'll:

 * Register an Azure AD application.
 * Implement a simple, Azure AD-integrated Next.js-based application.
-* Validate the functionality of the Next.js-based application.
+* Validate the Azure AD integration of the Next.js-based application.

 ## Prerequisites